FabricMC/fabric-docs/develop/commands/creating-commands.md

 The second parameter determines whether to broadcast the feedback to other operators.
 Generally, if the command is to query something without actually affecting the world, such as query the current time or some player's score, it should be `false`.
-If the command actually does something, such as changing the time or modifying someone's score, it should be `true`.
+If the command does something, such as changing the time or modifying someone's score, it should be `true`.

-If the command fails, instead of calling `sendFeedback()`, you may directly throw a `CommandSyntaxException`.
+If the command fails, instead of calling `sendFeedback()`, you may directly throw any exception and the server or client will handle it appropriately.

+`CommandSyntaxException` is generally thrown to indicate syntax errors in commands or arguments.
+You can also implement your own exception.

 To execute this command, you must type `/foo`, which is case-sensitive.